FE8Dev/FE8RProject/FE8_arsenals.md

 # Tana

 ## *Lance*
 A magic lance that drenches the enemy and gives access to Tana's Stash.
+Uses MAG and RES scaling on the second+ evolution.
 Its last version is effective against Monsters, uses Magic, Defense and Resistance for damage and raises both Defense and Resistance.

 ## Bow
 A bow that uses Magic and Skill for damage instead of Strength, inflicts Frozen on the enemy and is also effective against Seared enemies.
 Last version always hits.
 Effective against Pirates.